gbisaga/devops/aws-devops-multi-azregion.md

 Multi-AZ
 - Sometimes must be enabled manually
-  - EFS, ELB, ASG, beanstalk: assign the AZ's (multiple AZs)
+  - EFS, ALB/NLB (attached to a VPC, can specify subset of AZs), ASG, beanstalk: assign the AZ's (multiple AZs)
   - RDS, ElastiCache: multi-AZ (synchronous standby DB for failover)
   - Aurora - data stored automatically across multi-AZ, but can have multi-AZ for DB (like RDS)
   - ElasticSearch (managed): multi-master